eddievelasquez/IntercodeToolbox/Intercode.Toolbox.AspNetCore.Extensions/README.md

 A trimmable, AOT-compatible .NET library that contains types that provide functionality commonly used in ASP.NET Core applications.

+---

-# `JsonWebTokenBuilder` class
+## `JsonWebTokenBuilder` class

 The `JsonWebTokenBuilder` class provides a fluent interface to create JSON Web Tokens (JWT) using the `System.IdentityModel.Tokens.Jwt` library.

-## Usage
+### Usage

 To create a JWT, create a `JsonWebTokenBuilder` instance class and call the `BuildEncoded` method after setting the token's properties.
-The `BuildEncoded` method returns a [Result&lt;string&gt;](https://github.com/altmann/FluentResults) object containing the JWT if the token is valid; otherwise, it returns a failure result with one or more `JwtValidationResultError` objects.
+The `BuildEncoded` method returns a [Result&lt;string&gt;](https://github.com/altmann/FluentResults) object containing the JWT if the provided token information is valid; otherwise, it returns a failure result with one or more `JwtValidationResultError` objects.

 ```csharp
 var builder = new JsonWebTokenBuilder( "<<<My secret signing key>>>" )